LeonorPDX/LeonorPDX.github.io/_posts/2020-04-15-oo_triangle_lab.markdown

 * Any of the sides in the array are equal to or less than zero, *OR*
 * The sum of the first and second sides in the array (which I knew to be the shortest, thanks to sorting the array in my initialize method) is equal to or less than the length of the third side.

-If either of the above blocks have a truthy value, the `TriangleError` is raised.
+If either of the above elements in the block have a truthy value, the `TriangleError` is raised.
 The rest of the `kind` method uses the unique length of the `@sides` array to determine if a triangle is equilateral, isosceles, or scalene:

 ```
  def kind